swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 </table>

 *  can be mapped to a localized string with OCA Entry & Entry Code Overlay <br>
-** the string is matched to the respective data type
+** the data value is matched to the respective data type

 ## Fallback Visualisation